Kong Krailat district

 Kong Krailat (กงไกรลาศ, /th/) is a district (amphoe) in the southeastern part of Sukhothai province, in the lower northern region of Thailand.

 Geography

-Neighboring districts are (from the southwest clockwise): Khiri Mat and Mueang Sukhothai of Sukhothai Province, Phrom Phiram and Bang Rakam of Phitsanulok province.
+Neighboring districts are (from the southwest clockwise): Khiri Mat and Mueang Sukhothai of Sukhothai province, Phrom Phiram and Bang Rakam of Phitsanulok province.

 History

 The district was renamed from Ban Krai to Kong Krailat in 1939.

+Language

+Speakers in the district were the informants for a survey of Sukhothai dialect vocabulary by Wattanachai Manying, reported in a 2023 study of the dialect in popular song.
+The survey recorded 266 dialect words still in use, a figure it gives as 50.86 percent, and describes them as both archaic terms and terms formed within the speech community.

 Administration

 The district is divided into 11 sub-districts (tambons), which are further subdivided into 126 villages (mubans).
 The township (thesaban tambon) Kong Krailat covers parts of tambons Kong, Ban Krang and Pa Faek.
 There are a further 10 tambon administrative organizations (TAO).